 I am a physician who specializes in obstetrics and gynecology

 I am a rural, generalist obstetrician and gynecologist.
-Obstetricians take care of women who are pregnant and support them through childbirth.
-Gynecology is the specialty that addresses medical problems arising from the reproductive organs in women.
+Obstetricians take care of patients who are pregnant and support them through childbirth.
+Gynecology is the specialty that addresses medical problems arising from the reproductive organs.
 Problems like painful, irregular, or heavy periods, pain or problems with sex, problems getting pregnant, pelvic and vaginal pain, incontinence of urine, problems with puberty or menopause, abnormal PAP smears, and cancer of the ovaries, uterus, or cervix.

 Most of my patients live in the small towns and rural areas of Centre and North Wellington County.
 I am based in Fergus and travel weekly to Palmerston.
 On the gynecology side I provide office and surgical general gynecology, vaginal surgery, laparoscopy, hysteroscopy, colposcopy, urogynecology, and infertility.
 Most patients are referred by family doctors for management of specific issues and I refer patients on to higher levels of care in Hamilton and London as necessary.
 On the obstetrics side I take referrals from family doctors and midwives while sharing on-call duties with family doctors doing obstetrics in Fergus.

 This is a question I get often from patients, students, and puzzled social acquaintances.
 I chose to be a doctor because it was a career in which I could combine an enjoyment of science and problem solving with the joy of working with people.
 As I went through medical school and considered each specialty, there were several things that attracted me to OB/GYN.

 Delivering babies is awesome (as in the original meaning of the word – awe-inspiring and a tremendous privilege).
 Obstetrics is one of the only areas of medicine where patients arrive happy and go home happier.